joomla/joomla-cms/tests/System/README.md

 - **db_createUser** creates a user and returns the id

 #### API commands
-The APi commands making API requests to the CMS API endpoint `/api/index.php/v1`.
-They are asynchronous and must be called like `cy.api_get('/content/articles').then((response) => ... your test)`.
+The API commands making API requests to the CMS API endpoint `/api/index.php/v1`.
+They are asynchronous and must be chained like `cy.api_get('/content/articles').then((response) => ... the test)`.
 The response is an object from [the cypress request command](https://docs.cypress.io/api/commands/request).
 The following list of commands are available and are served by the file tests/System/support/commands/api.js:

 - **api_get** add the path as argument
 - **api_post** add the path and content for the body as arguments